 You do not currently have the right to work in the UK

-Information for non-EEA citizens and EEA/Swiss citizens who were not resident in the UK before 31 December 2020 who do not have the right to work in the UK and would need to apply for and obtain a visa to do so.
+Information for non-UK/Irish citizens who do not have the right to work in the UK and would need to apply for and obtain a visa to do so.

 Following the UK Leaving the EU, a new immigration system was introduced on 1 January 2021.
 This applies to new members of staff entering the UK if they are a:

 Non-UK/Irish national, who does not already have a visa which allows them to work in the UK eg: